-UCAS Tariff points: 120 - preferred subjects include Biology or Human Biology. *Please note due to the competitive nature of this course, meeting the tariff alone does not guarantee shortlisting to interview as applications are assess holistically
+UCAS Tariff points: 120 - preferred subjects include Biology or Human Biology. *Please note due to the competitive nature of this course, meeting the tariff alone does not guarantee shortlisting to interview as applications are assessed holistically

 A-Level: BBB or equivalent.
 Must include a minimum of one relevant subject from the Sciences or Social Sciences.
 We prefer candidates to have Biology or Human Biology but will also consider Chemistry, Physics, Psychology, Applied Science, Science (Biology route), Science (Chemistry route), Science (Physics route), Maths and Sociology.